 Tanzania has four international airports located within its borders and over 100 smaller airports or landing strips.
 Precision Air flies between Bukoba, Kigoma, Kilimanjaro, Musoma, Mwanza, Shinyanga, Tabora and Zanzibar.
 Air Tanzania has several flights as well between Zanzibar, Dar es Salaam and Mwanza. http://www.coastal.cc|Coastal Air]] has flights between many private air strips and the country and the major towns and cities, as well as the islands of Zanzibar, Pemba and Mafia.

 Tanzania Railways Corporation has services from Dar es Salaam to the interior at Tabora.
 Here, a branch goes to Kigoma in the west and one goes south to Mwanza.

 Tanzania and Zambia Railway Authority has twice a week trains between Dar es Salaam and Zambia, with stops in Tanzania on the route as well.

-Tanzania has a surprisingly well maintained network of tarred roads and some secondary dirt roads which are passable at all times.
+Tanzania has a surprisingly well maintained network of tarred roads, which constitutes for 80% of its passenger traffic, and some secondary dirt roads which are passable at all times.
 Many other roads on the other hand become impassable after heavy rains.
 It is best to rent 4wd vehicles, especially if you want to explore the beautiful national parks that Tanzania has to offer.